kmeze/psite-optimizer/README.md

 Turns off unnecessary WordPress features and speeds up page loading.

+## Introduction

+Psite Optimizer enable website administrators to optimize web pages.
+During page generation WordPress adds some meta and link elements and load css styles and JavaScripts that are not required for by websites, or not even welcome at all.
+With Psite Optimizer you can remove any or all of following elements:

+* DNS prefetch links
+* Generator meta element
+* Windows Live Writer manifest link
+* Weblog client link
+* WordPress Page/Post shortlinks
+* Post relational links
+* Emoji support
+* REST API discovery link
+* oEmbed's discovery support
+* RSS Feed links

 ## Requirements

 Psite Optimizer requires WordPress 5.6 or higher running on PHP 7.2 or later.
 Plugin is probably compatible with lower versions of WordPress, but it is not tested.

 ## Installation